Uploading Model Repositories for an air-gapped environment

 Default output format [None]:

-You can use the following parameters for uploading the Models:
+You can use the parameters listed in the Parameters for uploading the Models table for uploading the Models.

 Table 1.
 Paramaters for uploading the Models